Best Known For

 Answer questions and see how you rank against other players.Play Now

+based on the life of troubled boxer Jake LaMotta.
 Expecting it to be his last feature film, Scorsese decided to "pull out all the stops and then find a new career."
 Although initial reactions were mixed due to the picture's violent nature, Raging Bull is now widely considered to be one of the greatest movies of all time.

-Abandoning thoughts of leaving the industry, Scorsese continued to make films through the 1980s, directing his first huge box-office success, The Color of Money,
+Abandoning thoughts of leaving the industry, Scorsese continued to make films through the 1980s, directing his first huge box-office success, The Color of Money, in 1986.

 The 1990s saw the release of two of Scorsese's most important Mafia movies to date: GoodFellas, a 1990 film based on the life of former gangster Henry Hill, and Casino, a 1995 film about the rise and fall of the gambling underworld during the 1970s.
 Although he has joked that he should make "another film about Italian Americans where they're not gangsters," Scorsese also believes that "there is no such thing as pointless violence" on-screen.
 "Deep down you want to think that people are really good—but the reality outweighs that."